httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Boolean, Byte Sequence, Dictionary, Integer, and List.

-The definitions "representation", "selected representation", "representation data", "representation metadata", "user agent" and "content" in this document are to be interpreted as described in {{RFC9110}}.
+The definitions "representation", "selected representation", "representation data", "representation metadata", "user agent", and "content" in this document are to be interpreted as described in {{RFC9110}}.

 This document uses the line folding strategies